top of page

 Maximising the value from your event

-You may have done all the publicity so people know about your event but consider how the event can help you with other elements of your marketing.
+You may have done all the publicity so people know about your event but consider how the event can help you with other elements of your marketing to get maximum value.
 I’ve given 4 tips below:

 1. Market research – use the event to do some simple market research.
 Speak to your target audience and find out what motivates them, obtain feedback on your product/service and find out what they would like to hear about.
 You can design a simple survey and get them to complete it at your event.
 Think about the sample size and demographics to ensure you get a robust and representative sample.